 Welcome to Backyard Food Growing

 Have you always wanted a food garden but don’t have a lot of space?
 Maybe you have space but it’s covered with grass or nasty, hard packed soil.
 The way around this problem is build on top of the soil or vertically.

-It’s actually quite straightforward and inexpensive to get your own little food garden started right at home just outside your back door.
+It’s actually quite straightforward and inexpensive to get your own little food garden started right at home just outside your back door using various unconventional methods.

-There are many other vegetables that will grow in less than traditional environments also such as lettuce and all the leafy veggies, cucumbers, radishes, bell peppers, hot peppers and just about any other you can name.
+There are many other vegetables that will grow in less than traditional environments also such as squash, cucumbers, radishes, bell peppers, hot peppers, squash and herbs.

-My number one favorite has to be growing raspberries – of all kinds.
-Blueberries are a close second.
+My number one favourite fruit has to be raspberries, and I mean raspberries of all kinds.

 When I started gardening, I learned on my own and no one told me that I couldn’t do gardening this way…so I did!

-It was about 5 years into successfully container gardening and food gardening in crazy ways while having a ton of fun and reaping quite large harvests when I started reading books on gardening.
+It was about 5 years into successfully container gardening and food gardening in crazy ways while having a ton of fun and reaping quite large harvests that I started reading books on gardening.

 It was then that I found out from the books and resources that none of my plants would tolerate growing in a container.
 The books said that my food plants would struggle to thrive, would have poor harvests and eventually die.

-Really??
+Really?
 I wondered as I looked out over my lush green garden full of fruit and veggies.
 I guess no one told them they couldn’t grow like that!

-If you’re wondering how you can do it too, keep in mind that the options to create a beautiful growing bed that suits your space and available budget are numerous, even if the funds are a bit low.
+If you’re wondering how you can do it too, keep in mind that the options to create a beautiful garden that suits your space and available budget are numerous, even if the funds are a bit low.

-Basil is my favorite herb to grow, it’s so easy and tastes so good in so many recipes.
+Basil is my favourite herb to grow, it’s so easy and tastes so good in so many recipes.
 Oregano, thyme and sage are all good in a kitchen garden.

-Square Foot Gardening is a brilliant way to maximize limited growing space.
+Square Foot Gardening is a brilliant way to maximize limited growing space as well.

 Bring the Kids Too